2023 Pavement Condition Assessment

 Because Canada experiences cold and warm seasons, Barrie's roads are exposed to freezing and thawing cycles.
 When water seeps through the cracks of the asphalt and freezes, the water expands and causes new cracks to form and the already existing cracks to become larger.

-Preservation strategies, used earlier in the life of pavement when the road is still in good condition, are less expensive and faster to complete compared to strategies applied later in the life of the pavement, when the road has deteriorated more.
+Proactive strategies are used when the pavement is in early to mid life.
+Preservation is less expensive and faster than strategies used later in the pavement's life, when the road has deteriorated more.

-Pavement preservation activities are often equated to fixing the roof on your house.
-Replacing the shingles at regular intervals prevents water from getting into the house structure, which could cause expensive structural damage.
-Appropriately timed preventative investment in roads keeps water out of the pavement layers preventing cracks and defects from forming.
+Preservation is like fixing the roof on your house.
+Replacing the shingles regularly prevents water from getting into the house, which could cause expensive structural damage.
+Timely preventative road investments keep water out of the pavement layers preventing cracks and defects.

 Windows of Opportunity